Near-axis quasi-isodynamic database: Construction of database

 Such choice has $B_0'' = 0$ at field minima, suitable to promote MHD stability \citep{rodriguez2024maximum,plunk2024back}.
 The choice of $v=3$ for the curvature is directly linked to this ``flattened'' minimum, needed to avoid introducing QI-breaking defects in $|\mathbf{B}|$ \citep{rodriguez2023higher}.
 In addition, the model for $B_0$ includes additional shaping parameters in the form of a mirror ratio, $\Delta = (B_0(0)-B_0(\pi/N))/2$, and $\lambda_B$, which controls the width of the well.

 At first order in the construction we have freedom to specify the elliptical shape of the cross sections in the Frenet-Serret (FS) frame.
-We construct the ellipticity (\textit{i.e.}, ratio of major to minor axes of the ellipses) as a function of $\varphi$ in terms of an auxiliary function $\rho=\rho(\varphi)$ \citep{plunk2025-geometric}:
+We construct the ellipticity (\textit{i.e.}, ratio of major to minor axes of the ellipses) as a function of $\varphi${ , the toroidal Boozer angle,} in terms of an auxiliary function $\rho=\rho(\varphi)$ \citep{plunk2025-geometric}:

 The even function $\rho$ is given by

 where $\rho_0$, $\rho_1$ and $\rho_2$ are free constants to be chosen.
 By controlling $\rho$, large elongation of flux surfaces can be prevented, avoiding the natural bias of QI fields.
 The drawback is that, in actuality, not all choices of parameters $\{\rho_n\}$ result in a valid solution through first order in the near-axis expansion \citep[Sec.~3.1]{plunk2025-geometric}, not even when $\rho\geq2$ is satisfied.
 Thus, we must check the construction a posteriori to populate our database with valid first order configurations.